 Let’s take a deeper look at the psychology of logo design and how fonts, shapes, lines, colors, and composition – the essential elements in your branding – can affect how a logo can influence purchasing decisions.

 When using fonts for your business, choose a font with the right “personality.”
 As we wrote,

 Typography is an effective way to convey more than just the words involved in written communication.
 It showcases personality by visually representing the tenor and tone of what it is you’re talking about.
 You may find that your purpose is best met by using a font with a vibrant personality throughout your website or using an amalgamation of sans and serif typefaces.

 Some people are familiar with Serif and Sans Serif fonts (you’ve seen them even if you don’t know how to tell them apart).
 They were designed to make it easier for people to read words, and that makes most Serif and Sans Serif fonts a good fit for many different kinds of businesses.

 How do you know which font style will work best for your business?

 Are you better off with something conventional, like Arial or Helvetica?
-Maybe you’ll find a stronger fit with an offbeat choice like Kirsten or Papyrus (Papyrus!)
+Maybe you’ll find a stronger fit with an offbeat choice like Kirsten or Papyrus.

-It’s clear that whatever your font choice, it should align with your customers’ expectations when they encounter your brand.
+It’s clear that whatever your font choice should align with a customer’s expectations when they encounter your brand.

 The Software Usability Research Laboratory (SURL) at Wichita State University ran a study that examined the traits people associate with varying fonts.